E3 Advisors Experience

-An E3 principal has been appointed as Receiver by the US District Court, Central District of California over entities which allegedly, in violation of federal securities laws, (a) committed fraud in the offer and sale of securities, (b) offered and sold securities without being registered with the Commission, and (c) misappropriated and misused offering proceeds.
-The project involves performing an accounting of the assets and financial condition of the receivership entities, and investigating, locating, and accounting for receivership assets.
+An E3 principal was appointed as Receiver by the US District Court, Central District of California over entities which allegedly, in violation of federal securities laws, (a) committed fraud in the offer and sale of securities, (b) offered and sold securities without being registered with the Commission, and (c) misappropriated and misused offering proceeds.
+The project involved performing an accounting of the assets and financial condition of the receivership entities, and investigating, locating, and accounting for receivership assets.

 SEC vs. World Capital Market | Pasadena, CA

 An E3 principal was appointed as Receiver over numerous entities involved in an alleged $68 million Ponzi scheme involving over 350,000 investors worldwide.
 The Receiver was charged with identifying and recovering assets; which included but was not limited to cash, two operating golf courses, three single-family homes, vacant land, a warehouse, antique furniture and artwork, and various other investments and litigation claims.
 The Receiver also performed a forensic accounting of the financial affairs of the numerous entities in receivership, which involved analyzing and accounting for more than $200 million of transactions.
 The Receiver’s swift work in this case identifying and pursuing a sham loan transaction and subsequent thorough forensic accounting aided the SEC’s efforts in prevailing in an appeal to the Ninth Circuit, which issued and published an opinion affirming disgorgement of what was determined to be sham loan funds.
 The Receiver completed a worldwide claims and distribution process for this project and the Court, in its conditional discharge of the receiver, noted the recovery results achieved in this case as “extraordinary.”